Claudio Ranieri said “the Champions League music woke up” Riyad Mahrez, who scored twice as Leicester beat Club Brugge 3-0 on their competition debut.

 Tottenham’s Champions League campaign began disappointingly as they slumped to a 2-1 defeat against AS Monaco before an English record for a home crowd of 85,011 at Wembley.

 Manager Mauricio Pochettino blamed his team’s defensive frailties for the loss, with their first-half sloppiness allowing Bernardo Silva and Thomas Lemar to score the goals which put the Ligue 1 side in control.

-“We conceded a goal after 16 minutes that, at this level, you cannot concede,” said the Argentine.
+“We conceded a goal after 16 minutes that, at this level and in football, you cannot concede,” said the Argentine.

 “We conceded the second in the same circumstances as the first.
 We improved in the second half and had chances to win the game but after conceding the first they started to play comfortably with the ball and with calmness.

 “They had only two shots on target and scored twice.
 We feel very disappointed with the result.

 “It is true that we had more chances.
 We were better than Monaco but they were more effective.
 It is not new.
 We need to win games, we need to be more aggressive with the ball.”